-Breastfeeding aversion and agitation (BAA) while breastfeeding is a phenomenon experienced by some women who are breastfeeding.
+Breastfeeding aversion and agitation (Aversion) while breastfeeding is a phenomenon experienced by some women who are breastfeeding.
 It is also known as nursing aversion (NA), especially in the United States of America.
 This is not a website resource about why some women are averse to breastfeeding in general and who do not breastfeed due to social stigma, previous sexual abuse, or simply because they want to formula feed.
-It is a site for breastfeeding women who experience BAA/NA, to raise awareness, provide a resource and support.
+It is a site for breastfeeding women who experience aversion, to raise awareness, provide a resource and support.

 What is it and when does it happen?

 My research shows that breastfeeding women can have aversion at any point in their breastfeeding journey, from feeding a newborn solely, to feeding when pregnant to tandem feeding (two or more children).
 Aversion has varying durations and severities which are different for each mother.
 Some women experience aversion once, while others constantly and at every feed.
 Feelings of anger and irritability, coupled with skin itching sensations while the infant is latched, and the urgent need to remove the feeding infant are the commonly experienced feelings.
 Shame and guilt about these feelings of anger and wanting to unlatch the child are also common.

 As aversion is little discussed in the academic literature, and only unofficially recognised amongst mothers, it is a very difficult and lonely experience for mothers who go through it.
 Partners, other family members, friends and even health care professionals will often revert to telling the mother who complains of negative emotions when breastfeeding to wean/introduce formula.
 However, most mothers who experience aversion want to continue breastfeeding and should be supported in every way possible to do so.